alfaromurillo/org-passwords.el/README.md

 If you also forget what your user name is, there is also:

 	M-x org-passwords-copy-username

+And very useful for accessing the website (in case there is one):

+	M-x org-passwords-open-url

 Note that by default Org does not show the PROPERTIES, so you (or the person peeking at your computer) never have to see the actual